Skip to content

 Secondary Science Targets

-A set of 20 secondary targets have also been identified as potential science targets in the case that some of the targets from the primary target list (above) are removed due to observational and mission requirement considerations.
-This list of secondary targets is given below.
+A set of secondary targets is being identified as potential science targets in the case that some of the targets from the primary target list (above) are removed due to observational and mission requirement considerations.
+This list will be published here as the list is finalized.

 Target Selection Methodology